Main Menu 1

 1869 - 1963

-With his 60 birthday nearing, in 1928 Odell decided to switch careers and became an independent insurance agent.
+With his 60 birthday nearing, in 1928 Odell decided to switch careers again and became an independent insurance agent.
 He worked for another 30 years and officially retired in 1960 at the age of 91.

 Over the course of his career, Odell was a big promotor of Seattle.
-He helped distribute leaflets advertising Seattle’s preeminent advantages as a home and business city.
+He often helped distribute leaflets advertising Seattle’s preeminent advantages as a home and business city.
 He was a member of Cornell Club of Western Washington, Delta Chi Fraternity and the Prospect Congregational Church, and served as secretary of the Builders Exchange (1909).
 The Odells were one of Seattle's prominent families, and were often in the news.
 Together with his wife, India Belle, they had three children, Mark Jr. (1912-1946), Burr (1914-2010) and Margaret (1916-2001).

 Odell pasted away in Seattle on June 26, 1963 at the age of 94.